turingschool/front-end-curriculum/lessons/promises.md

 ## Another Example: The Fetch API

 As we've already mentioned, the most common example of an async process on the client-side is a network request.
-Combining this knowledge with what we've just learned about Promises, it's reasonable to assume that there would be an API that facilitates making promise-based network requests.
-Though still relatively new, the `fetch` API allows us to do just that.
+Combining this knowledge with what we've just learned about Promises, it's reasonable to assume that there would be a web API that facilitates making promise-based network requests.
+Though still relatively new, the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) allows us to do just that.
 A typical `fetch` request might look like this:

 ```javascript
 fetch('/api/v1/projects', {